Forethought-Technologies/AutoChain/docs/examples.md

 Plan to take action 'Get weather'
 Deciding if need clarification
+Clarification outputs: '{\n    "has_arg_value": "No",\n    "clarifying_question": "Could you please provide the location for which you want to know the weather?"\n}'

+>> Assistant: Could you please provide the location for which you want to know the weather?
+>> User: Boston

 Took action 'Get weather' with inputs '{}', and the tool output is Today is a sunny day

 Planning
-Planning output: {'thoughts': {'plan': "Respond to the user's question about the weather today", 'need_use_tool': 'No'}, 'tool': {'name': '', 'args': {}}, 'response': 'Today is a sunny day'}

->> Assistant:
+Plan to take action 'Get weather'
+Took action 'Get weather' with inputs '{'location': 'Boston'}', and the tool_output is Today is a sunny day

+Planning
-Today is a sunny day
+>> Assistant: Today is a sunny day in Boston.
 ```

 ## Create a conversational agent with custom prompt injected